dcousin3/superb/cran-comments.md

 ## Submission

-* New version 0.95.3
+* New version 0.95.7

 ## Comment

-* Corrected a bug with geom_superberrorbar
+* Added pairwise deletion for the computation of the mean correlation in case of missing data with CA
+* Removed ggplot2 depleted functions "aes_string" in favor of "aes"
+* Removed ggplot2 depleted attribute "size" in favor of "linewidth"
+* Added the lineBand plot in the Shiny interface

 ## Test environments